+During the reporting period, the Company's procurement management demonstrated remarkable efficacy.
 The Group selects its suppliers through regularly review of their performance in terms of quality, price, environmental, social and ethical values during sourcing stage.
 To ensure the fair selection has been in place, at least three quotations must be obtained when procuring products or services with fee more than HK\$50,000.
 It was then subject to the approval from Department Head and the CEO of the Group and final decision among quotation must be documented and filed properly by the Administrative Department.
+The Group also strengthens financial control and audit supervision to ensure that the accounts are in line with the facts.
+Additionally, there was a concerted effort to elevate the procurement staff's awareness regarding integrity and self-discipline.